ikr/ikr.su/cv_content.md

 papers, and too little (almost none) of writing code.
 While, of course, the educational value was great, and I definitely learned a lot.
 Thus, in spite of rather promising initial results, I have quitted the PhD in favor of a programming job in Switzerland.

+## Professional Experience

+### March 2000–September 2000

+**Glance AG, Zürich.** Worked as a junior programmer on _ActiveFrame_ and it's applications.
+ActiveFrame was a framework for the development of common document flow applications, which engages rich data management via an object-oriented database (OO DB).
+My part was the automatic code generator, and the enhancement of some OO DB features.